 GHG Impacts Analysis

-Most California air districts have adopted some form of GHG mass emissions thresholds expressed in the international units of metric tons per year of carbon dioxide equivalents (MT/yr CO2e).
-These thresholds can vary from district to district, and can comprise different thresholds for permitted stationary/industrial sources versus land use projects such as housing developments, office buildings, and shopping centers.
-Instead of stack emissions, land use projects generate direct and indirect GHG emissions – mainly via motor vehicle traffic and utilities consumption.
+Most California air districts have adopted some form of GHG mass emissions threshold expressed in the international units of metric tons per year of carbon dioxide equivalents (MT/yr CO2e).
+These thresholds can vary from district to district and can comprise different thresholds for permitted stationary/industrial sources versus land use projects such as housing developments, office buildings, and shopping centers.
+Instead of stack emissions, land use projects generate direct and indirect GHG emissions, mainly via motor vehicle traffic and utilities consumption.
 This latter category is the focus of most CEQA GHG impact assessments conducted for the private sector.

 While required in CEQA analyses, the content and complexity of GHG evaluations are evolving continuously through agency actions and CEQA practice precedents.
-Yorke Engineering, LLC (Yorke) keeps abreast of current requirements in the major California air districts in order to conduct GHG impact analyses that are approvable by Lead Agencies consistent with AB 32 and SB 97.
-Pursuant to the current Guidelines, project-related GHG emissions impacts – both direct and indirect – must be estimated for short-term construction and long-term operation for a CEQA analysis to be approved:
+Yorke Engineering, LLC keeps abreast of current requirements in the major California air districts in order to conduct GHG impact analyses that are approvable by Lead Agencies consistent with AB 32 and SB 97.
+Pursuant to the current Guidelines, both direct and indirect project-related GHG emissions impacts must be estimated for short-term construction and long-term operation for a CEQA analysis to be approved.